-About Las Pozas in Xilitla Mexico
+About Las Pozas

 Las Pozas was created by Edward James a British poet and artist.
 After visiting Xilitla in the mid 1900’s he decided to grow a beautiful garden of orchids and exotic plants in the area.
-However, after an extremely cold winter wiped out his garden, he decided to create a concrete garden that could withstand time and temperature.
+However, after an extremely cold winter wiped out his garden.
+He decided to create a concrete garden that could withstand time and temperature.

-His vision took over 20 years to complete and $5 million dollars to build, and his vision and mission of building this surrealist garden employed over 140 local villagers.
-Las Pozas means “the pools” in Spanish, and is a tribute to the beautiful man-made pools that can be enjoyed throughout the property.
-His garden truly is a magical place with a wide varieties of butterflies, flowers, plants, waterfalls, and of course, sculptures.
+His vision took over 20 years to complete and $5 million dollars to build employing over 140 local villagers.
+Las Pozas means “the pools” in Spanish.
+And is a tribute to the beautiful man-made pools that can be enjoyed throughout the property.
+His garden truly is a magical place with a wide variety of butterflies, flowers, plants, waterfalls, and of course, sculptures.

 What to bring

-There are formal tours you can take to Las Pozas that give you a lot of background information and history about the gardens, but we opted for no tour guide and enjoyed the freedom of walking on our own.
+In the past, you were able to walk onto almost all of the structures.
+However, recent changes were made to better preserve the buildings.
+Now walking on the sculptures in many areas is prohibited.
+There are formal tours you can take to Las Pozas that give you a lot of background information and history about the gardens.
+But we opted for no tour guide and enjoyed the freedom of walking on our own.